Logo Loader

 Course Benefits

-• Understand sedimentary processes and depositional systems.
+• Understand mineral resource classification and evaluation systems.

 Course Objectives